-- Proposing and directing the delivery of Board-agreed strategy through leadership of the Group Executive Committee. - Ensuring SSE's decisions and actions have long-term focus, through management, implementation and progression of sustainability interventions, which support strategy and address material impacts including climate change. - Communicating and providing feedback on the implementation and impact of Board-agreed policies on behaviours and culture, ensuring SSE operates in line with its values. - Assuming responsibility for the overall performance of SSE's Business Units and leading the functions of: HR; Corporate Affairs, Regulation and Strategy; and Sustainability. - Engaging with SSE's six key stakeholder groups and leading on related activity at EU, International and UK level.
+- Proposing and directing the delivery of Board-agreed strategy through leadership of the Group Executive Committee. - Ensuring SSE's decisions and actions have long-term focus, through management, implementation and progression of sustainability interventions, which support strategy and address • Setting agendas to support balanced decision-making. material impacts including climate change. - Communicating and providing feedback on the implementation and impact of Board-agreed policies on behaviours and culture, • Ensuring effective Board relations and a culture that supports ensuring SSE operates in line with its values. - Assuming responsibility for the overall performance of SSE's Business Units and leading the functions of: HR; Corporate Affairs, Regulation and Strategy; and Sustainability. - Engaging with SSE's six key stakeholder groups and leading on related activity at EU, International and UK level.